SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 :newTerm:`Attributes` provide more information about a declaration or type.
 There are two kinds of attributes in Swift, those that apply to declarations and those that apply to types.

+..
+NOTE: The first example isn't relevant anymore,
+    because ``required`` is now a CS-keyword and no longer an attribute.
+    I'm keeping this paragraph in a note so I can bring it back after we have a suitable replacement attribute to include in the example.

     For instance, the ``required`` attribute---when applied to a designated or convenience initializer declaration of a class---indicates that every subclass must implement that initializer.
     And the ``noreturn`` attribute---when applied to a function or method type---indicates that the function or method doesn't return to its caller.

 You specify an attribute by writing the ``@`` symbol followed by the attribute's name and any arguments that the attribute accepts: